maiqueb/ovirt-security-groups-demo/README.md

 it, and finally, attach the group to a (set of) port(s).

 A security group rule specifies which type of traffic (using L3 / L4 semantics) can access - or exit - the VM.
-They are scoped to the security group - e.g. the rules can have the same data **whenever** they belong to different groups.
+They are scoped to the security group - i.e. the rules can have the same data **whenever** they belong to different groups.
-A security group rule can also be applied to either *ingress* - traffic incomming to the VM - or *egress* - traffic outgoing from the VM.
+A security group rule can also be applied to either *ingress* - traffic incoming to the VM - or *egress* - traffic outgoing from the VM.

 The *knobs* on a security group are:
 * IP protocol